 What's the difference between your paid and volunteer programs?

-Daily expectations: Volunteers are in the classroom up to 20 hours per week while paid teaching is a full time position.
-Volunteers have much more free time to explore their city and the culture on a daily basis.
-Both programs are Mon-Fri with weekends off.
+Volunteers are in the classroom up to 20 hours per week while paid teaching is a full time position.
+Volunteers have much more free time to explore their city and the culture on a daily basis, however, both programs are Monday through Friday, with weekends off.

-Length of time abroad: Volunteers commit to a semester which is typically 3.5-5 months (depending on the time of year).
-It follows the traditional college semester schedule so it works well for students.
+Volunteers commit to a semester which is typically 3.5-5 months (depending on the time of year).
+It follows the traditional college semester schedule so it works well for college students.
 Paid programs are longer.
 Taiwan teachers have option for a 6 month or 1 year contract.
 Thailand paid teachers commit to 1 year.

-Available positions: Volunteer positions are not as competitive as paid positions.
-We currently send close to 300 volunteers every semester (which means more opportunities) whereas we currently only send about 11-14 paid teachers to Taiwan and only 2 paid teachers to Thailand each year.
+Volunteer positions are not as competitive as paid positions.
+We currently send 300+ volunteers every semester (which means more opportunities) whereas we currently only send about 11-14 paid teachers to Taiwan and only 2 paid teachers to Thailand each year.

-Learn more about our paid positions in Taiwan here.
-Email our ILP representative for more information about paid programs in both Taiwan and Thailand by emailing email@example.com.
+Sound like something you'd love?
+Send a quick email to our ILP representative for more information about paid programs in both Taiwan and Thailand: email@example.com.

-If the volunteer program seems to fit you better, learn more about that by clicking below!
+If the volunteer program seems to fit you better, learn more about volunteering with ILP here and by clicking that button: